There are some recipes that take you home, and some that create home for your own family. This one is both.

 1/2 tsp. pure maple extract

 3 1/2 cups of white whole-wheat flour, or so

 1 tsp. salt

-Warm your water to about 110 degrees, place it in a large bowl, and sprinkle in your yeast.
+Warm your water to about 110 degrees, place it in a large bowl, and sprinkle in your yeast along with 1/2 cup of flour.
 Mix with a fork and set aside.
 You should soon see activity from the yeast, and definitely will be able to smell its aroma.